 Pokerman is essentially a tool to make organisation & management of live poker games easy and hence, simplicity and minimalism had to be the core of product design.
-We've kept task flows simple and intuitive,
+I've kept task flows simple and intuitive,

 straight-forward navigation with one-point access & neat-looking screens each with only the most relevant information and actions.

 A club owner can create a club, invite players to their club, tag those players for easy reference.

 A club owner can create a custom game - select the format, buy-in limits, player limits, time, location etc. and send invites to their club players.

 An on-site game manager can manage the entire game through Pokerman - record all transactions, buyins, amount borrowed by a player, game expenses etc. and send a report to the owner at the end of the game.